How the library got started

 The library at FoCo Cafe became in a reality with the help of Colorado State’s Engineers Without Borders, who helped construct the library and then install it.

 The goal of the Free Outdoor Library is foster a greater sense of community through books, as well as to provide continued learning through literature at any time.
-Literacy and education are often import factors in reducing poverty, but many individuals find themselves with less access to literacy.
+Literacy and education are often import factors in reducing poverty, but many individuals find themselves with less access to literature.

 Having consistent access to books has shown to increase overall success in school and greater success in the workplace.
 However, according to Free Little Library, 61% of low income families do not have age appropriate books for their children and according to the National Assessment of Adult Literacy, 14% of Americans had a below basic literacy level.
 The Free Outdoor Library aims to ensure that everyone has access to books whenever they want them.